douglas-gibbons/redwood/README.md

 # Running the CLI chat interface

-This is _not_ feature rich, and only works with Gemini.
-Configuration can be changed from the config.yaml file.

-To use, first export an API key:
+The CPI application is a simple chat interface for use with Gemini.

+First create a configuration file in `~/.config/redwood.yaml`:

 ```
-GOOGLE_API_KEY=YOUR_KEY_HERE
+cp redwood.example.yaml ~/.config/redwood.yaml
 ```

-then run with:
+Then edit the configuration to match your requirements.
+Don't forget to change the Gemini API key.

+To run:

 ```
 ./cli.sh
 ```

-...and `^C` to exit
+Type "exit" to exit.